IRS Collection Statute Expiration Date – Why Do We Talk About It so Much?

 Example – Waiting out the clock

 Mr. Wonderful owes the IRS a big bucket of money.
-He owns a home that has $150,000.00 in “quick-sale” equity, but he can't borrow against it because he has bad credit.
+He owns a home that has $150,000.00 in “quick-sale” equity, but he can't borrow against it because he has bad credit, primarily due to the IRS' lien but also because he buys too many suits and steak dinners on credit.

 The IRS wants to get paid, but realizes he can't borrow against the home.
 So, it agrees to put him in a partial pay payment plan, or a plan that doesn't pay the entire debt off before the CSED is over.
 It does this because it agrees he can't afford to pay more than that every month.